 Eligibility and Selection Criteria

-Applicants should be academically talented high school seniors who plan to major in Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, Media Analytics or Sport Management.
+Applicants should be academically talented high school seniors who plan to major in Cinema & Television Arts, Communication Design, Journalism, Media Analytics, Sport Management and Strategic Communications.

 Students should have a GPA of at least 3.8 and a combined evidence-based reading and writing and math SAT score of 1280 or an ACT score of 29.
 Selection is based on high school academic performance, extracurricular involvement and communications experience.
 Students invited for an on-campus visit must also compose an essay and participate in a faculty interview.